AdobeDocs/commerce-knowledge-base.en/help/support-tools/site-wide-analysis-tool/swat-faq.md

 The SWAT Report is a list of findings (issues) with self-service, best practice recommendations, that can be sent to customers in a PDF form through the Adobe Commerce support ticket system.

-## What information in included in a SWAT Report?
+## What information is included in a SWAT Report?

 The site information, provided in the SWAT report, includes: